FRCSyn/frcsyn.github.io/README.md

 **Within each task, there are two sub-tasks that propose alternative approaches for training face recognition technology**: one exclusively with synthetic data and the other with a possible combination of real and synthetic data.

+### Synthetic Databases

+In the FRCSyn Challenge, **we will provide participants with our synthetic datasets after registration in the challenge**.
+They are based on our two recent approaches:

+**DCFace**: a novel framework entirely based on Diffusion models, composed of i) a sampling stage for the generation of synthetic identities X<sub>ID</sub>, and ii) a mixing stage for the generation of images X<sub>ID,sty</sub> with the same identities XID from the sampling stage and the style selected from a “style bank” of images <sub>Xsty</sub>.

+[Reference](https://openaccess.thecvf.com/content/CVPR2023/html/Kim_DCFace_Synthetic_Face_Generation_With_Dual_Condition_Diffusion_Model_CVPR_2023_paper.html) M. Kim, F. Liu, A. Jain and X. Liu, “DCFace: Synthetic Face Generation with Dual Condition Diffusion Model”, in *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, 2023.

+**GANDiffFace**: a novel framework based on GANs and Diffusion models that provides fully-synthetic face recognition datasets with the desired properties of human face realism, controllable demographic distributions, and realistic intra-class variations.

+[Reference](https://arxiv.org/abs/2305.19962) P. Melzi, C. Rathgeb, R. Tolosana, R. Vera-Rodriguez, D. Lawatsch, F. Domin, M. Schaubert, “GANDiffFace: Controllable Generation of Synthetic Datasets for Face Recognition with Realistic Variations”, in *Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops*, 2023.

 ### Registration

 **The platform used in FRCSyn Challenge is CodaLab.
 Participants need to register to take part in thechallenge**.
 Please, follow the instructions: